Research Team and Projects

 We model the frequency and intensity of wind power ramps at multiple locations.
 Our goal is to find out the dependencies between different sites and the likelihood of simultaneous ramp events.
 Next, we aim to extend the models to make predictions for future sites by using spatial-temporal processes.
 In this approach, the probability of a simultaneous ramp event at two sites can be related to the geographic distance between them, hence making it more likely for nearby sites to have simultaneous ramps.
 (Investigating graduate student: Maryam Mahmoudi Gharaie; Supervisor: Dr. Deniz Sezer; Co-supervisor: Dr. Hamidreza Zareipour)

-Stochastic modeling of electricity price in electricity markets with renewables
+Stochastic modelling of electricity price in electricity markets with renewables

 We aim to develop game theoretic approaches to model the electricity market where